-The one-bedroom units at John Sparks Manor have 540 square feet of living space.
-The subject project's units are smaller than those offered at the comparable market-rate and non-subsidized Tax Credit properties.
-It is our opinion the subject units will continue to meet tenant expectations and will be marketable given the continuing subsidy.
-In the unlikely non-subsidized scenario, the smaller unit sizes would be a competitive disadvantage.
+The studio units at Gene Miller Manor have 400 square feet of living space and the one-bedroom units have 519 square feet of living space.
+The subject project's studio units are competitively sized with those offered at the comparable market-rate and non-subsidized Tax Credit properties, and in our opinion will continue to meet tenant expectations and would allow the site to compete in the unlikely non-subsidized scenario, especially when considering the benefits of the overall senior campus.
+The one-bedroom units, however, are smaller than the comparable units and would be at a competitive disadvantage in the non-subsidized scenario.